Civil war has ravaged most of the world today.

 2. Citadel of Aleppo - Syria

-This fortress spans across time through 4 millennias since the days of Alexander the Great.
-It has stood through the courses of the Roman, Mongol and Ottoman rule.
-This site had barely changed since the 16th century, until the recent 21st century when this was made as the army base during the recent ongoing civil war.
+This fortress spans time through 4 millennials since the days of Alexander the Great.
+It has stood through the courses of the Roman, Mongol, and Ottoman rule.
+This site had barely changed since the 16th century, until the recent 21st century when this was made as to the army base during the recent ongoing civil war.
 Destroying it, and everything else in the city of Aleppo.

 For more than 2500 years, the old city of Sanaa stood its grounds.
 Imbibing in all the historical and cultural changes, most of which was reflected in the arts and architecture of the city.
-The influence of the Christians and Ottomans can be seen strongly reflected here.
+The influence of the Christians and Ottomans can be seen as strongly reflected here.
 Or at least could be.
-A few years of civil unrest and this 2500 year old UNESCO World Heritage site is close to ruins.
+After a few years of civil unrest and this 2500-year-old UNESCO World Heritage site is close to ruins.

 4. The Buddhas of Bamiyan - Afghanistan

-Built in the 4th and 5th century, this was one of the tallest standing Budhhas in the world.
+Built in the 4th and 5th centuries, this was one of the tallest standing Buddhas in the world.
 As large as 35 meters, people from all over the world would go to witness this beauty.
-It survived for almost 1500 years, but couldn’t survive the wrath of the Taliban who put a dynamite to it and blew it up.
+It survived for almost 1500 years, but couldn’t survive the wrath of the Taliban who put dynamite to it and blew it up.

 5. Great Mosque of Samarra - Baghdad

-Built in the 9th century, it used to be one of the largest mosques in the world.
-The mosque was famous for the Malwiya Minaret which was 52 meters high and made out of sandstone.
+Built-in the 9th century, it used to be one of the largest mosques in the world.
+The mosque was famous for the Malviya Minaret which was 52 meters high and made out of sandstone.
 But the mosque was bombed in 2005, destroying the top of the minaret and most of the surrounding walls.